President's Biography

 President Richard Linton

-As dean of the College of Agriculture and Life Sciences, or CALS, at NC State, Linton led a college of over 300 faculty, with more than 3,000 undergraduate students and 1,000 graduate students.
-Under his direction, the college developed a new strategic plan focused on building people, programs and partnerships.
-Collaboration with industry and government were critical to the mission of the college, and Linton’s dedication was demonstrated through the NC Plant Sciences Initiative and the NC Food Processing and Manufacturing Initiative, two endeavors that have the potential to create jobs, find solutions to global challenges in agriculture and foster support for local growers.
-During his tenure at NC State, competitive research for CALS reached $100 million a year and his college raised $482 million for the NC State Capital Campaign.
+As dean at NC State, Linton led a college of over 300 faculty, 3,000 undergraduate students and 1,000 graduate students.
+Under his direction, the college developed a strategic plan focused on enhancing people, programs and partnerships.
+Collaboration with industry and government were critical to the mission of the college, and Linton’s dedication was demonstrated through the NC Plant Sciences Initiative and the NC Food Processing and Manufacturing Initiative, both aimed at job creation and addressing global agricultural challenges.
+Under his leadership, competitive research for the college reached $100 million annually, and the college raised $482 million during the NC State Capital Campaign.

 President Linton and his wife, Sally, an ADHD/executive function life coach, have two children: a daughter, Lily, and a son, Chris.